• Skip to main content

 The PATH connects some of the top things to do in Toronto.
 In fact, you could travel from the CN Tower to the Eaton Centre and about half of the other sites on this itinerary without stepping outdoors.

-Over 1200 stores and services are connected via the various tunnels and elevated walkways.
-Spend the rest of the morning browsing the shops and travelling through the underground tunnels.
+Over 1,200 stores and services are connected via the various tunnels and elevated walkways.
+Spend some time in the morning browsing the shops and travelling through the underground tunnels.

 The only drawback is the size of the complex.
 With over 30 kilometres of tunnels and walkways and a large portion of time spent underground, it’s easy to get turned around or lost.